cmbosma/academic-kickstart/content/post/academic-workflow/index.md

 I use Mendeley to manage my library of research articles and references.
 I used Mendeley because it is the most robust and flexible reference manager I have used.

-My workflow is Mendeley involves syncing my library with folders on my computer.
+My workflow in Mendeley involves syncing my library with folders on my computer.
 I organize the folders on my computer by broad topic areas (e.g., emotion theory, mindfulness, etc.) I also set up Mendeley to create a backup library of all of my articles sorted by author, date, and title.
 The in-text citation plug-in for Microsoft Word is decent enough.
 A little buggy with the newest version of MS Word for Mac, but it still makes for a more efficient workflow than writing reference lists manually.

 Although Readcube is doing some cool stuff with their new Papers app, I don't like the idea of paying a subscription fee.
 F1000 Workspace is the only manager with a Google Docs in-text citation plug-in and might be worth trying for that reason alone.
 I do not use Zotero because the free space cap before paying for a subscription is pretty limited.